Painted Cliffs, Maria Island, Tasmania Tour

 An open mind and modern science suggest our disconnection from nature is harmful to our psyche and well being.

-Middle-class consumption aided by soul-suppressing jobs.
+Middle-class consumption is supported by soul-suppressing jobs.

 We live and work in artificial environments, from building materials and design, to lighting, air-conditioning, screens and noises.